 Also in 1993, Distin established the Benedictine Order of St Romuald as a dispersed order with eight brothers and one sister.
 The Order was disbanded by Distin in 2004 as a result of lack of support from its members.
 It was re-founded in 2007 by Distin’s successor Dom Phillip Kemp and continues today under Abbot Thomas Hugh Bodkin OSB(csr).
 Meanwhile, in 2006, Distin planned to establish an Order of St Gilbert of Sempringham (also referred to as the Order of St Gregory) on an ecumenical and Augustinian basis, but this had not happened by the time of his death.
 This was not related to the Order of the same name under the late Archbishop Dennis C. Green, which by then had become the Order of Ss.
 Dionysis and Paul.

 In 1997, a community of three monks came into possession of a redundant convent in Grangetown, Middlesborough, Yorkshire, and organized themselves as a traditional Benedictine community under the name of the Monastery of Our Lady and St Cuthbert.
 The local Roman Catholic bishop was not prepared to support the community, and so Distin offered to help.
-On 20 March 1999 he ordained the leader of the community, Dom Philip-James French, to the priesthood and continued to provide episcopal oversight.
-In 2000, as a result of criminal damage to the monastic buildings, the community removed to Skelton where it occupies two terraced cottages.
-The monks now serve the parish of St Ninian in nearby Whitby, as well as undertaking work with the homeless and the local health service.
-They continue to be Distin’s most tangible legacy in terms of outward mission, although they are no longer affiliated with his church.
+On 20 March 1999 he ordained the leader of the community to the priesthood and continued to provide episcopal oversight.
+In 2000, as a result of criminal damage to the monastic buildings, the community removed to Skelton where it occupied two terraced cottages.
+The monks were reported some years ago to be serving the parish of St Ninian in nearby Whitby, as well as undertaking work with the homeless and the local health service.

 Distin’s transitory life did not allow for the building up of a fixed body of clergy, but nevertheless he did consecrate a number of bishops for independent ministries.
 Towards the end of his life he made a more determined effort to establish the jurisdiction on a firmer footing with the aid of Dom Phillip Robert Kemp OSB(csr) (1965-2012) and Dom Simon David Scruton OSB(csr) (1982-), both of whom were ordained priest on 19 October 2003, Scruton being appointed Vicar-General of the Northern Province.